binky2008/openbi/README.md

 # Installation

 Download the latest release and unpack it in a folder you like.
-The command line tool is in the /bin fomder
+The command line tool is in the /bin folder

 # Features